dckesler/dckesler.github.io/_posts/2015-05-12-angular-directives-webpack.md

 categories: posts
 comments: true
 ---
+This whole experiment has a working [github version here](https://github.com/dckesler/angular-directives-webpack).

 My favorite thing to write in angular is directives.
 I think I might be one of the few.
 Most of my coworkers don't really like to do anything with directives.
 I get it.
 They have a pretty bizarre api.